 Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference 11 (c) escrow arrangements: Our services are one-to-many.
 This means that Google uses the same underlying technology to provide the services to all our Google Cloud customers.
 To ensure service continuity for all of our customers (including other regulated entities), we cannot enter into source code escrow agreements with any individual customer.
 However, we recognize the importance of continuity for regulated entities and for this reason we are committed to data portability and open-source.
 Refer to our Open Cloud page for more information on Google's approach to open source.
 N/A 12 (d) review provisions: Google recognizes that you expect independent verification of our security, privacy and compliance controls.
 Google undergoes several independent third-party audits on a regular basis to provide this assurance.
-Google commits to comply with the following key international standards during the term of our contract with you: ISO/IEC 27001:2013 (Information Security Management Systems) ISO/IEC 27017:2015 (Cloud Security) ISO/IEC 27018:2014 (Cloud Privacy) PCI DSS SOC 1 SOC 2 SOC 3 You can review Google's current certifications and audit reports at any time.
+Google commits to comply with the following key international standards during the term of our contract with you: ISO/IEC 27001:2013 (Information Security Management Systems) ISO/IEC 27017:2015 (Cloud Security) ISO/IEC 27018:2014 (Cloud Privacy) SOC 1 SOC 2 SOC 3 You can review Google's current certifications and audit reports at any time.
 Compliance reports manager provides you with easy, on-demand access to these critical compliance resources.
-13 (e) pricing and fee structure: Refer to your Google Cloud Financial Services contract.
-Prices and fee information are also publicly available on our SKUs page.
-Refer to our Pricing page for more information.
-Payment Terms 14 (f) service and function levels and performance requirements: The SLAs provide measurable performance standards for the services and are available on our Google Cloud Platform Service Level Agreements page.
+13 (e) pricing and fee structure: Refer to your Google Cloud Financial Services Contract.
+Prices and fee information are also publicly available on our Pricing page.
+Payment Terms 14 (f) service and function levels and performance requirements: The SLAs provide measurable performance standards for the services and are available on our Google Workspace Service Level Agreement page.
 Services 15 (g) the form in which the data is to be kept and clear provisions identifying ownership and control of data: Data storage Google encrypts customer data stored at rest by default, with no additional action required from you.
 More information is available on the Google Cloud Encryption at rest page.
-Ownership of data Data Security; Google's Security Measures (Cloud Data Processing Addendum) Intellectual Property
+Ownership of data You retain all intellectual property rights in your data, the data you derive from your data using our services and your applications, both during the term and after termination.
+Data Security; Google's Security Measures (Cloud Data Processing Addendum) Intellectual Property Control Instructions